-To improve Betty Crocker Chocolate Cookie Mix, or any other boxed cookie mix, try using butter instead of margarine; make sure that the butter is at room temperature; chill the cookie dough before baking; use brown sugar and vanilla extract; adjust baking time according to your taste.
+To improve Betty Crocker Chocolate Cookie Mix, or any other boxed cookie mix, try using butter instead of margarine; chill the cookie dough before baking; use brown sugar and vanilla extract; add shredded coconut or dry fruit, and adjust baking time according to your taste.

 How Do You Make Chocolate Chip Cookie Mix Better?